California Child Custody Laws for Smart Parents Who Crave Knowledge

-It actually isn’t.
+It actually is not easy.
 In cases that involve factual disputes or even legal ones, a well drafted declaration is so important to giving your case the best chance for success.
-Don’t take attention to detail and good writing for granted.
+Do not take attention to detail and good writing for granted.
 That is why our child custody attorneys are good at what they do.

 Attendance and participation in mediation